sonic-net/SONiC/doc/s3ip_sysfs/s3ip_sysfs_hld.md

 The S3IP sysfs specification is represented as an organized sysfs directory structure on white-box devices.
 Device management software and debugging tools need to access hardware through this interface.

 Both vendors and users should comply with the S3IP sysfs specification.
 Device vendors focus on the specification implementation, while users verify the usability of the device against this specification.
+Vendors should provide software access to every sensor capable of being read.
+For any available sensor, vendors shall provide S3IP sysfs access.

 Figure2-2 S3IP sysfs diretory demo